 Research Project: Herpesvirus extracellular vesicle-mediated changes in high-risk HPV infection

-Background: Currently a doctoral candidate in the medical biology program at USC, Joseph originally joined The Kast Lab as a student pursuing his master’s in 2011.
+Background: Currently a doctoral candidate in the medical biology program at USC, Joseph originally joined the Kast Lab as a student pursuing his master’s in 2011.
 Before this time he worked for 3M in the Security, Safety, and Protective Services division where he was awarded two records of invention (ROIs) for his role in the development of microbial detection devices patented by the company.
-Additionally he is a science teacher for K-12 students for the Neighborhood Academic Initiative, which is weekend program run by USC’s Joint Educational Program to supplement inner-city students STEM education.
+Additionally he is a science teacher for K-12 students for the Neighborhood Academic Initiative, which is a weekend program run by USC’s Joint Educational Program to supplement inner-city students STEM education.
 His other hobbies include (but are not limited to) an abnormal amount of cycling, outdoor rock climbing, and even roasting coffee.